lolPirate/Covid-19-Analysis-and-Predictions-/README.md

 ## Procedure
-- I have used the [PostMan Covid-19 API](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest) for gathering data on a daily basis.
+- I have used the [Covid-19 API](https://covid19api.com/#details) for gathering data on a daily basis.
 - I conducted analysis on the gathered data using python.
 Below are a few examples of analysis for India and China.
 > **India Analysis** ![Analysis Image India](/plots/analysis/covid-19-analysis-india-latest.jpg)
 > **China Analysis** ![Analysis Image China](/plots/analysis/covid-19-analysis-china-latest.jpg)